 Your legal team may need to add a new addendum to a contract, make a change to terms in your quote templates, or your design team may agree on a new header design.
 Between all these changes, it can be difficult to manage accurate templates that are used in multiple places.
 Ensure that the most accurate templates are being used by your team so your customers receive consistent and accurate messaging, and your legal team isn’t hit with any surprises.

 Your typical Salesforce user and potentially even your power user may not understand best practices of the development lifecycle.
 With growing expectations and regulations being put on businesses, it is important to be able to point to a clean audit trail of changes made to your production environment.
 Salesforce experts can help build and maintain a clean deployment plan from development, to stage, to production as well as properly store, deactivate, or remove old metadata.

 8. Integrating with Other Applications

 If your company’s data doesn’t only exist in Salesforce, you’ll need to put some effort in managing your integrations.
 We know many vendors may brag about their ‘seamless’ integration, but mistakes happen!
 Between incorrect mapping, user errors, or data anomalies, a hold up in the integration process can lose you a potential customer.
 Make sure you understand the common applications that integrate with Salesforce CPQ to keep everything running smoothly.

 Managing so many moving parts can be a challenge without the right resources in place.
 Stay tuned for more content in the coming weeks to help you stay on top of the most relevant Salesforce CPQ and Quote-to-Cash news and updates.
-If you missed out on reading through the 485 pages in the Salesforce Spring 2018 release notes, you can find a summary of the 9 changes for Salesforce CPQ and Billing in the newest release right here: Coming Soon: 9 New Salesforce CPQ and Billing Changes
+If you missed out on reading through the 485 pages in the Salesforce Spring 2018 release notes, you can find a summary of the 9 changes for Salesforce CPQ and Billing in the newest release right here: Coming Soon: 10 Salesforce CPQ and Billing Changes in 2021